BIO5 Postdoctoral Fellowship provides funds, mentorship to advance professional goals

 Unlike the human microbiome, which is largely composed of bacteria, the plant microbiome is made up of both bacteria and fungi.
 Bacteria sometimes live within fungal hosts, but these partnerships are just beginning to be understood.

-Under the guidance of BIO5 member Dr. David Baltrus, associate professor in the School of Plant Sciences, postdoc Dr. Morgan Carter aims to understand which bacterial genes are required to successfully invade and inhabit a fungus.
+Under the guidance of BIO5 member David Baltrus, associate professor in the School of Plant Sciences, postdoc Morgan Carter aims to understand which bacterial genes are required to successfully invade and inhabit a fungus.
 Using her award, Carter will develop a bacterial tool to probe the genetics underlying fungal-bacterial interactions.
 She also plans to attend professional meetings and workshops to identify future collaborators, advance her presentation skills, and become immersed in the innovative science of her field.

 “This award gives me flexibility and independence to attend important scientific meetings and to create a resource that can then be foundational for future grants and studies as both a postdoc and in a future tenure-track position,” Carter says.